-One of Disney’s most picturesque resorts at Walt Disney World is the Beach Club.
+One of the most picturesque resorts at Disney World is the Disney’s Beach Club.
 Set to make you think you have stepped foot onto Martha’s Vineyard in the late 1800’s, this place has something for everyone!

 This 3 acre water zone features a sand bottom pool, lazy river and beach area as well as the largest slide on resort property.

 The pool has a 230 foot slide that is built to look like a shipwreck.
 The slide is the tallest one you will find at a Disney resort!

 It starts at the shipwreck (which is behind the pool on the other side of a walkway) and dumps you out in the pool.
 This slide will keep your kids super busy!

 All of the 576 rooms have a “summer cottage” vibe with beach color scheme of sand, pale blues and gray to keep with its seaside charm.

 Rooms can sleep up to five with two queen beds and one day bed.

 A great feature at Disney’s Beach Club Resort is Cape May Cafe.
 It is has Minnie’s Beach Bash Breakfast buffet featuring Minnie Mouse and some of her friends dressed in their resort wear.

 This breakfast buffet has everything from Omelets to Mickey Waffles!

 The nightly Seafood Buffet at Cape May features your favorite seafood dishes.